-This sheet has been written to help people with arthritis learn about ways to deal with fatigue (tiredness) and conserve their energy.
+This sheet has been written to help people with arthritis learn about ways to deal with fatigue (tiredness).
 It also provides general information about ways to make daily tasks easier and take pressure off joints affected by arthritis.
 Sources of further information are also included.